RichardPinheiro/SOLID-full-exemples/src/SOLID/LiskovSubstitution/README.md

 Liskov Substitution Principle (LSP)
 =====

-A definição do LSP que foi criado por Barbara Liskov, em 1988 (daí o nome), afirma que "Classes derivadas devem poder ser substituídas por suas classes base".
+The definition of the LSP that was created by Barbara Liskov in 1988 (hence the name) states that "Derived classes should be able to be replaced by their base classes".

-“Se para cada objeto o1 do tipo S há um objeto o2 do tipo T de forma que, para todos os programas P definidos em termos de T, o comportamento de P é inalterado quando o1 é substituído por o2 então S é um subtipo de T”
+“If for each o1 object of type S there is an o2 object of type T so that, for all P programs defined in terms of T, the behavior of P is unchanged when o1 is replaced by o2 so S is a subtype of T ”

-* Atender o LSP, significa que as classes derivadas são completamente substituíveis por suas classes-base, ou seja, todo o código que utilizar a classe base será capaz de atender o LSP.
+* To meet the LSP, it means that the derived classes are completely replaceable by their base classes, that is, all code that uses the base class will be able to meet the LSP.